lightbits/lightbits.github.io/euler2/euler2.markdown

     dedrx = (E(euler(+drx,0,0) * R, T) -
              E(euler(-drx,0,0) * R, T)) / 2drx ...

-Whether we use finite differences, automatic differentiation or analytic derivatives, the Euler matrix on the left always has three degrees of freedom, because it's based around the origin.
+Whether we use finite differences, automatic differentiation or analytic derivatives, the Euler matrix on the left always has three degrees of freedom, because its parameters are kept near zero.

 <p style="color:#999;">
 We could also use unit-length quaternions to track orientation.
 They are often preferred because they use fewer bytes than rotation matrices and, like rotation matrices, they do not gimbal lock.
 But they also have constraints to keep them valid (must be unit-length), so we can't freely adjust its parameters to find a direction for gradient descent.